The supply of light could be met using a candle, lantern ...

 For example, in the case of the supply of light, the three products are candles, lanterns, and gas lamps.
 These products are produced from the same input, which is fuel.
 The products cannot be produced separately because they all require fuel to be produced.

-The major objective of economic growth is to ...
+The theory of income determination is traced to ...